Queries#

 We use a technique called Fixed Point Iteration to calculate the water height.
 We gave a talk at GDC about this technique which may be useful to learn more: https://www.gdcvault.com/play/1023011/Fixed-Point-Iteration-A-Simple.

-The Collision Area Visualizer debug component is useful for visualising the collision shape for comparison against the render surface.
+The Collision Area Visualizer debug component is useful for visualizing the collision shape for comparison against the render surface.
 It draws debug line crosses in the Scene View around the position of the component.

 GPU Queries#